Parents Helping Parents is your special education resource!

 Our Education Specialists serve families in Santa Clara, San Mateo, Santa Cruz, San Benito, and Monterey counties in California.
 If you do not live in one of these counties, find the parent agency in your area by visiting Parent Center Hub.

-Below, you will also find a helpful template letter that you can use, if you are requesting a special education assessment for your child.
+In the Helpful Links, you will also find a helpful template letter that you can use, if you are requesting a special education assessment for your child.
 If you have questions about this, please contact us- we are available to help you understand the process.